aparnaadesai/ProductCatalogConsolidater/README.md

 1. Clone the repository on your machine
 2. Open the solution in Visual Studio
 3. Populate input folder with barcodesA.csv, barcodesB.csv, catalogA.csv, catalogB.csv, suppliersA.csv, suppliersB.csv if you wish to replace the existing csv files
 4. Run the project by pressing F5.
-This should create an output directory with result_output.csv
+This should create an output directory in the ProductCatalogConsolidater directory with result_output.csv